dfsp-spirit/brainload/README.md

 # brainload
 Python module to reduce your brain load while accessing FreeSurfer brain surface meshes and morphometry data files for single subjects and groups.

+This is my personal collection of Python/numpy functions for (structural) neuroimaging.
+Feel free to use it.

 ## About

 `brainload` provides a simple high-level interface to access [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) neuroimaging data in python.
 It is intended for developers and scientists who need to access neuroimaging data for their research.